-We’ve introduced Routers so users can define custom logic and control mappings for inputs and outputs of their Workflow tasks!
-Routers also allow users to create more efficient and accurate workflows by eliminating manual adjustments.
+Use routers to define custom logic and control mappings for inputs and outputs of your workflow tasks.
+You can also create more efficient and accurate workflows by eliminating manual adjustments.

 Routers are currently best suited to support the following flowchart use-cases:

-Once the Task Schemas and Transitions tabs of the flowchart configuration section in your flowchart task schema have been completed, you can add Routers to the Flowchart Template.
+After the Task Schemas and Transitions tabs of the flowchart configuration section in your flowchart Task schema are complete, you can add routers to the flowchart template.

-- Click on the pencil icon of your template flowchart to open the modal.
+- Click the pencil icon of your template flowchart to open the window.

-- Drag and drop task schemas from the side panel onto the canvas.
+- Drag and drop Task schemas from the right-side panel onto the canvas.

-- Drag a diamond-shaped router node from the side panel onto the canvas + create connections between task schema nodes.
+- Drag a diamond-shaped router node from the right-side panel onto the canvas to create connections between Task schema nodes.

-- Open the configuration modal for the router node to set up rules for each connected edge:
+- Open the router node's configuration window to set up rules for each connected edge.

-- Determining which field will be mapped (ie. assay type) between source and target tasks
+- The field to be mapped between source and target tasks, like assay type

-- Lookup value(s) (ie. dropdown options from mapped field)
+- Lookup value(s), like dropdown options from a mapped field

 - Note: At this time, routers only support mapping field(s) from a source task to target task via a dropdown field.

-- Create Rules for all target tasks that are outgoing edges from the router + for “All other cases”
+- Create Rules for all target tasks that are outgoing edges from the router and for “All other cases”

 - Select the appropriate operator and value for each rule based on the lookup.

-- Submit changes to the template flowchart, and Submit changes to the flowchart configuration section!
+- Click Save to submit changes to the template flowchart, then click Save to submit changes to the flowchart configuration.

 The router node must meet the following criteria:

-- It has at least 2 outgoing edges
+- It has at least two outgoing edges

-- There is a corresponding schema mapper for each edge between 2 task nodes
+- There is a corresponding schema mapper for each edge between two task nodes

 - The router node is not connected to another router node

-- A task schema node only has 1 incoming router node
+- A Task schema node only has one incoming router node

-- A single outgoing edge cannot have more than 1 rule applied
+- A single outgoing edge cannot have more than one rule applied

 - One edge must be designated as in all other cases